seperman/orderly-set/README.md

 Featuring: Fast O(1) insertion, deletion, iteration and membership testing.
 But slow O(N) Index Lookup.

+## StableSetEq

+Same as StableSet but the order of items doesn't matter for equality comparisons.

 ## OrderedSet

 An OrderedSet is a mutable data structure that is a hybrid of a list and a set.